-People often ask me, “How did you emerge from the spiky cocoon of your youth so well-balanced, so grounded, so deliriously normal?”
+Friends often ask me, “How did you emerge from the spiky cocoon of your youth so well-balanced, so grounded, so deliriously normal?”
 Well they don’t, but they would if they didn’t think I was unhinged.
 Ironically I had a very ordinary and sober upbringing, largely based around the commandment “TRUST NO-ONE, EVERYONE IS AWFUL”.
-Continue reading
+Read the rest of this entry »

 - November has gradually become synonymous with hundreds of thousands of patchy moustaches sprouting across the UK at a bristling pace.
 If you’re anything like me you’ll find your booze budget seriously endangered this Movember as you struggle to shell out to your various furry-lipped friends, but it’s worth it for a million moustache progress selfies a day, free reign to pass comment on all shapes and sizes, oh, and the potentially life-saving research it enables.